AadityaUoHyd/abc-evantra/README.md

-# ABC Evantra - Event Management Platform
+# ABC Evantra - Event Ticket Management Platform
 ABC Evantra is a full-stack web application for event ticket management, allowing users to browse, create, manage, and purchase event tickets.
 The platform supports three user roles: Attendees, Organizers, and Staff, with role-specific features such as ticket purchasing, event creation, and QR code validation.
 ABC-Evantra is a modern event ticketing platform that allows organizers to create events,